-The Consumer Action Law Centre is urging consumers who took out loans with the National Australia Bank to pay for course fees with the College of Creative Arts and Technology, and who did not get to complete their course due to the college’s closure in 2009, to request the Financial Ombudsman Service (FOS) investigate their loan to determine whether it is ‘linked credit’ within the meaning of the National Credit Code.
-FOS would need to consider the evidence and decide whether the ‘linked credit’ laws applied.
+The Consumer Action Law Centre is urging consumers who took out loans with the National Australia Bank to pay for course fees with the College of Creative Arts and Technology, and who did not get to complete their course due to the college’s closure in 2009, to request the Australian Financial Complaints Authority (AFCA) investigate their loan to determine whether it is ‘linked credit’ within the meaning of the National Credit Code.
+AFCA would need to consider the evidence and decide whether the ‘linked credit’ laws applied.

 The call comes after Consumer Action recently became aware of NAB customers who had taken out loans to pay tuition fees at the Hawthorn-based College of Creative Arts and Technology, in circumstances which suggest the loans may be a tied credit contract.
 A ‘tied credit contract’ may arise where there is an arrangement between the lender and a service provider about the provision of credit to pay for goods or services.
 Where there is a tied credit contract, and the purchased goods or services are not provided because, for example, the service provider goes out of business, the loan contract can be terminated by the borrower.

 The College of Creative Arts and Technology stopped trading in September 2009 leaving students unable to complete their studies with the college.
 Consumer Action is urging consumers to request the Ombudsman to consider whether they had the right to cancel their NAB loans as a result.

 Catriona Lowe, co-CEO of Consumer Action said that, if the College of Creative Arts and Technology had an arrangement with the NAB or any other bank to refer students to it for loans, there may have been tied credit contracts which should have become void when the College stopped trading.
 She called for former students of the private college to seek legal advice about their position.